echandler5956f/iqp-named-erratics/backend/src/scripts/python/README.md

 ## Further Documentation

-- See `SpatialAnalysisMetaPrompt.md` for detailed information about the analysis approach.
 - See `data_pipeline/README.md` for specifics on the data handling system.
 - Each script includes comprehensive documentation and help text (use `--help` flag when running from the command line).